 A Domain Object allows you to specify a domain name for matching in the rule base.
-It can be used in Source and Destination columns of Access Policy.
+You can use it in the Source and Destination columns of the Access Control Policy.

-How to Create Domain Object in R80.10 and above?
+How to Create a Domain Object in R8x?

-- Now you have 2 different modes to create Domain Objetcs: FQDN mode and Non-FQDN mode.
+- Now you have 2 different modes to create Domain Objects: FQDN mode and Non-FQDN mode.

-When FQDN mode is selected, only traffic to the exact domain will be matched on the rule using the FQDN domain object.
+When the FQDN mode is selected, only traffic to the exact domain is matched on the rule using the FQDN domain object.

 To be able to use FQDN objects in our policy, the URL on the object must start with a '.' [dot].

-Note: there is no need to use '*' when configuring the object
+Note: there is no need to use '*' when you configure the object

-This rule will enforce both and only URLs: www.checkpoint.com and checkpoint.com.
+This rule enforces both and only URLs: www.checkpoint.com and checkpoint.com.

-Only traffic to checkpoint.com and www.checkpoint.com will be matched on that object.
-Traffic to support.checkpoint.com won't be matched.
+Only traffic to checkpoint.com and www.checkpoint.com is matched on that object.
+Traffic to support.checkpoint.com is not matched.
 This option is supported starting from R80.10 and is the default and recommended option.

 No DNS reverse lookup is performed.

-When FQDN mode is unchecked, traffic to the domain and its sub-domains (up to 10 levels) will be matched on the rule using the non-FQDN Domain object.
+When FQDN mode is unchecked, traffic to the domain and its sub-domains (up to 10 levels) is matched on the rule using the non-FQDN Domain object.

 In the rule below, .example.com is configured as a non-FQDN object:

-To potentially match this rule, the destination IP address of the connection must be resolved via reverse DNS.
+To potentially match this rule, the destination IP address of the connection must be resolved through reverse DNS.

 If this lookup returns example.com (or a subdomain) as a result, that IP address is matched as part of .example.com.